ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 matching exception name is executed.
 The `ensure` clause is executed whether an exception occurred or not. `rescue` and `ensure` clauses may be omitted.

-If no exception class is designated for `rescue` clause, `StandardError` exception is implied, and exceptions which are in a `is_a?` relation to `StandardError` are captured.
+If no exception class is designated for a `rescue` clause, `StandardError` exception is implied, and exceptions which are in a `is_a?` relation to `StandardError` are captured.